-Isotec’s mantrap security door systems are stand-alone structures.
+Isotec’s mantrap doors & lane security systems are stand-alone structures.
 Our typical configurations can accommodate bi-directional foot traffic or uni-directional traffic, with dedicated lanes for entry and exit.
 Because we build to standardized specifications our mantraps are guaranteed and warranted to perform as defined by the client’s scenario of operation.

 Isotec uses 1200lb pull force magnetic locks to secure our mantrap security doors.
 Each of our Access Control Systems uses a “mag locks” that has been cycle-tested and proven for durable performance for 3,000,000 cycles.
 In addition, we utilize “bonding sensors” to ensure our mag locks are bonded with the door’s armature plate.